 Good software implementation will look at the buyer's journey and ensure that employees are trained to make the best use of it, that the right automations are set in place, and that analytics dashboards are set up to deliver the right information at the right time to the right people.

-Employees are the most valuable tool in software implementation.
+Employees are the most valuable tool in CRM implementation.
 The best software in the world is only as good as the people using it.
 Training employees on proper use of the software and on your sales and marketing processes and philosophy is a must.

 If you have ever been a part of a sales team where the paperwork says one thing, but the team members say another, then you know the difficulty of working a good system with poor human assets.

 Employees and management also need to be trained on data and analytics reports.
 Their training needs to demonstrate how the information they have can help them better serve current customers, gain new customers, and ultimately earn more money while having a more enjoyable job.

 Six Sigma quality certification is where a manufacturer produces items with less than .003% error rates.
 In other words, closer to perfection than is humanly possible.
 Businesses that achieve this use both human resources, technical resources, and system resources to create something where the whole is greater than the sum of its parts.

 While the your business’s automation needs are unique, it should generally be designed to reduce the steps between a customer service or sales interaction and the decision to pursue that.
 If a customer fills out a form in a website signifying they need help, the automation for that form should: take the form from the website, record the results under the customer's file in the CRM, and send a notification to that employee’s account that follow up is required, while setting up an alert to complete the task.